apache/qpid-proton/proton-c/bindings/cpp/docs/main.md

 AMQP node such as a queue or topic.
 The path of the URL, minus the leading slash, is treated as the AMQP address of the node.

 Listener URLs (`listen_url`) specify a local network address and port for accepting incoming TCP connections.
+The path part of the URL is ignored.
+The host part may be empty, meaning "listen on all available interfaces".